ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 - Parasites – Parasites are often a root cause of health problems.
 However, in ZYTO scans, they tend to be buried under all sorts of other viral, yeast, mold & bacterial infections.
 Sometimes it’s like peeling an onion – if you work on some of these higher stressors then the parasites may show up.
 Sometimes still not.
 If parasites don’t show up as high stressors on ZYTO, I would not assume that they are not present.
 I would also not assume that they aren’t a root cause of the symptoms.
 The danger is that you might be spending time and money chasing around various bacteria and viruses that ZYTO shows are stressing the system.
 In actuality, the reason these things are there might be because of a parasitic infection.
 ZYTO won’t tell you that.

 - Lyme disease – Similar to parasites and dental infections, sometimes Lyme shows up and sometimes it doesn’t.
 Lyme is especially good at taking out the immune system.
 This clears the way for other viruses, bacteria and yeast to flare up.
 These secondary infections are usually the ones that will show up on a ZYTO scan.
-If Lyme doesn’t show up on ZYTO, I wouldn’t assume that I don’t have it if it.
-I have found, however, that if Lyme and co-infections do show up on ZYTO, then they are present.
-My opinion is that ASYRA is the gold standard for biocommunication Lyme testing.
+If Lyme doesn’t show up on ZYTO, I wouldn’t assume that I don’t have it.
+I have found that if Lyme and co-infections do show up on ZYTO, then they are present.
+My opinion is that Qest4 (formerly ASYRA) is the gold standard for biocommunication Lyme testing.

-- Antibiotics & Medications – Again here, ZYTO can’t see into the future.
+- Antibiotics & Medications – ZYTO can’t see into the future.
 It may show that a specific antibiotic is testing favorably against the big stressors.
 However, the antibiotic itself can cause other problems, e.g. gastrointestinal dysbiosis and candida flare-ups.
 ZYTO can’t see this future effect of the antibiotic until the body is at that point.
-At this point, the antibiotic will no longer test as beneficial.
+Only then will the antibiotic no longer test as beneficial.

 - Supplement Dosing – I find dosing more accurate with my home testing than I do the dosing function on ZYTO.
-A video example can be found here.
+A video example we made is called Supplement Testing and Dosing.

 - Laser – I just heard that ZYTO has discontinued their laser.
 The laser treatments are the ones that were most effective for us, specifically for treating allergies.